b9Joker108/a_glockenspiel_magistery/bibliography/bibliography_v1_.md

 **Purport:** I have secured a few works by ISKCON for Harmonium.
 They all have virtues.
 This one has been well executed.

+### RICH, E. ###

+* Rich, Ellora Nimbkar (2023).
+'Seið "\[Seidhr] the Magic Words Two Case Studies in Old Norse Etymology'.
+MA thesis  in Viking & Medieval Norse Studies.
+Faculty of Icelandic & Comparative Cultural Studies, School of Humanities.
+Reykjavík, Iceland: University of Iceland.

+**Purport:**
+With the name of 'Nimbkar', they are likely of Vaishnava stock.

 ### ROPER, J. ###

 * Roper, Jonathan (2011).
 "Metre in the Old English 'Metrical' Charms'" (pp. 116 - 121) in Mikhailova, Tatyana A.; Roper, Jonathan; Toporkov, Andrey L. & Nikolayev, Dmitry S. (eds.)
 (2011). *Charms, Charmers and Charming: Oral Charms in Structural and Comparative Light*.
 Proceedings of the Conference of the International Society for Folk Narrative Research’s (ISFNR) Committee on Charms, Charmers and Charming 27–29th October, 2011, Moscow, Russia.
 Moscow, Russia: The Russian Foundation for Basic Research.
 ISBN 9785986042763.
 Source: https://www.isfnr.org/files/Moscow_meeting_book.pdf (accessed: Sunday, June 29, 2025)